comphy-lab/basilisk-C/README.md

 This repository contains our fork of the Basilisk C codebase ([basilisk.fr](http://basilisk.fr)).
 We maintain this fork to track and document comphy-lab related bugs and issues.
 This is a development fork that will be frequently synced with the main Basilisk repository.

+## Repository Structure

+This repository is organized with two main Darcs repositories:

+- **basilisk-source/**: Contains the source code for Basilisk C
+- **basilisk-wiki/**: Contains the documentation and wiki content

+Each directory is synchronized daily with the corresponding Darcs repository from basilisk.fr.

 ## About Basilisk C

 Basilisk C is a powerful open-source computational fluid dynamics (CFD) framework that provides: